dimalypai/mil-masters-thesis-chalmers/docs/report/06_OOLang.md

   = Nothing
   | Just A;
 ~~~

+{>> One would expect that Maybe references containing nothing maps to null pointers in the implementation.
+Can you say something about that? <<}

 A difference from FunLang is that `Bool` is a built-in data type with literals,
 rather than an ADT, so there are built-in function for printing and reading